evanhockings/QuantumACES.jl/docs/src/manual.md

 As before, note that the distribution of the normalised RMS error between the estimated and true gate eigenvalues is not quite normally distributed.
 Hence the z-scores shown here, which are normalised by the predicted performance of the experimental design, will not quite be normally distributed.

-To gain a fuller understanding of the methods used in this package, refer to [arXiv:2404.06545](https://arxiv.org/abs/2404.06545).
+For a fuller understanding of the methods used in this package, refer to [arXiv:2404.06545](https://arxiv.org/abs/2404.06545).